 Call me eclectic

 I wear many job hats.
 I’m an author, freelance writer/editor, writing instructor/coach, and trained SoulCollage® facilitator who lives and works on the Sunshine Coast in British Columbia and in nearby Vancouver on Canada’s west coast.

-I’ve written for more than 50 publications (e.g. The Globe and Mail, The Greater Vancouver Book, The Vancouver Sun, The Edmonton Journal) and have had four books published (two history nonfiction for adults, two children’s fiction), including Vancouver’s Glory Years, published by Whitecap Books in Vancouver, which I co-authored with Henry Ewert.
-My fifth book, a memoir, will be published in 2023 by Guernica Editions in Ontario, Canada.
+I’ve written for more than 50 publications (e.g. The Globe and Mail, The Greater Vancouver Book, The Vancouver Sun, The Edmonton Journal) and have had five books published (a memoir, two history nonfiction for adults, two children’s fiction).
+This includes Vancouver’s Glory Years, published by Whitecap Books in Vancouver, which I co-authored with Henry Ewert.
+My memoir No Letter in Your Pocket was released in May 2023 by Guernica Editions in Ontario, Canada.
 (For more about No Letter in Your Pocket, see Memoir.
 For more details on my writing experience and to view published samples, see Writing.)

 Gracie’s Got a Secret was my first children’s book, a fantasy picture book, published by MW Books.
 Here’s Gracie, by illustrator Lillian Lai:

 Teaching: the art of inspiration